 Candidates receive a scaled score for each cognitive subtest.
-Therefore, scale score reliabilities and standard errors are also provided for each form in Table 6.
-Unlike the raw score reliability, in which the reliability index (Cronbach's alpha) was generated based on the intercorrelations or internal consistency among the items, the overall reliability of the scale scores depends on the conditional reliability at each scale-score point instead of on item scores.
-For this reason, the two reliability indices (Cronbach's alpha and marginal reliability of scale scores) are not directly comparable.
+Therefore, scaled score reliabilities and standard errors are also provided in Table 6.
+Unlike the raw score reliability-in which the reliability index (Cronbach's alpha) was generated based on the intercorrelations or internal consistency among the items-the overall reliability of the scaled scores depends on the conditional reliability at each scaled score point instead of on item scores.
+For this reason, the two reliability indices (Cronbach's alpha and marginal reliability of scaled scores) are not directly comparable.